 This is when the asset becomes the most overpriced.
 Contrarians start shorting the asset which starts the ABC pattern.

 One thing that you also need to know about the Elliott Wave Theory is that one of the three impulse waves (1, 3, or 5) will always be “extended.”

 Simply put, there will always be one wave that is longer than the other two, regardless of degree.

 According to Elliott, it is usually the fifth wave that is extended.

-As time went by, this old school style of wave labeling has changed because more and more people started labeling the third wave as the extended one.
+As time went by, this old-school style of wave labeling changed because more and more people started labeling the third wave as the extended one.